NVIDIA-AI-Technology-Center/synthetic-data-generation-and-sft-playbook/README.md

 ## Data Preparation

-First, the original law-stackexchange-questions-answers dataset is obtained from Higging Face and preprocessed.
+First, the original law-stackexchange-questions-answers dataset is obtained from Hugging Face and preprocessed.
 This dataset contains questions and answers related to legal topics.
 The data is then split into training, validation, and test sets.

 ## Synthetic Data Generation
 Using Nemotron-4-340B-instruct via NIM, synthetic data is generated to augment the original dataset.
 The model is prompted to create additional question-answer pairs that mimic the style and content of the law-stackexchange data.
 This step leverages the large-scale knowledge of Nemotron-4-340B-instruct to create diverse and relevant examples.